The Unix Philosophy - Explained and Extended

 Introduction

-Unix and its most popular branches, BSD and GNU/Linux, run on everything and everywhere – on all top 500 supercomputers (GNU/Linux), all Intel CPUs after 2015 (MINIX), all mobile phones and tablets (Android, iOS, and GNU/Linux), all architectures (PC, POWER, ARM, RISC-V…), and basically everything else related to high-tech research and development.
+Unix and its most popular branches, BSD and GNU/Linux, run on everything and everywhere – on all top 500 supercomputers (GNU/Linux), all Intel CPUs after 2015 (MINIX), all mobile phones and tablets (Android, iOS, and GNU/Linux), all architectures (PC, POWER, ARM, RISC-V, …), and basically everything else related to high-tech research and development.
 GNU/Linux even runs on 4.5% of all desktops.

-As mentioned in the History of Unix, BSD, GNU, and Linux, Unix was originally created in the early 1970s by AT&T Bell Labs’ employees Ken Thompson and Dennis Ritchie, with support from Brian Kernighan, Joe Ossanna, Robert Morris, the department head Doug McIlroy, and few others.
+As mentioned in the History of Unix, BSD, GNU, and Linux, Unix was originally created in the early 1970s by AT&T Bell Labs’ employees Ken Thompson and Dennis Ritchie, with support from Rudd Canaday, Brian Kernighan, Joe Ossanna, Robert Morris, the department head Doug McIlroy, and few others.

 Prior to inventing Unix, its authors were familiar with the earlier operating systems Compatible Time-Sharing System (CTSS), Berkeley Timesharing System, Multics, Incompatible Timesharing System (ITS), and TENEX, all of which contributed novel ideas to the field of operating systems.